GriffithUniLibrary/redcap-intro/docs/04-logic/05-stop-actions.md

 2. Add a new option to the list of options as follows: `5, None of the above`.
 3. In the `Action Tags` field, type `@NONEOFTHEABOVE=5`.
 This indicates that the answer option coded as ‘5’ operates as the ‘none of the above’ option.

-{% include alert.html text="Note that we can only test this action tag by looking at the live survey, once it has been published." color="info" %}
+We can only test this action tag by looking at the live survey, once it has been published.
+{:. .info }

 {% endcapture %}
 {% include card.html header="Add ‘None of the Above’ to the Existing Conditions’ question" text=actiontag %}